Curious about how to get from Cancun to Chichen Itza during your trip to Mexico? Look no further.

 The name ¨Chichen Itza¨ is Ancient Mayan, meaning ¨at the mouth of the well of the Itza” which refers to the network of rivers beneath the surface of the city which were used as a water supply.
 The site thrived for centuries and operated as the Yucatan’s capital.

-However, much of the city’s political and economical activity started gradually being moved to the city of Mayapan.
+However, much of the city’s political and economic activity started gradually being moved to the city of Mayapan.
 Following the downfall of Chichen Itza, King Kukulkan II of Chichen Itza and his people moved to Mayapan.

 He ruled over the city between 1263 and 1283 AD.
 This was the last great Mayan capital.